CorradoLanera/CrossClustering/README.md

 Example
 -------

-This is a basic example which shows you how to the main function, i.e. `CrossClustering()` works:
+This is a basic example which shows you how to the main function, i.e. `cc_crossclustering()` works:

 ``` r
 ## basic example code